cvg/lamaria/README.md

 <h1 align="center">Benchmarking Egocentric Visual-Inertial SLAM at City Scale</h2>

-We present **LaMAria**, a egocentric, city-scale benchmark for **visual-inertial SLAM**, featuring ~ **22 hours / 70 km** of trajectories with survey-grade control points providing **centimeter-accurate ground truth**.
+We present **LaMAria**, an egocentric, city-scale benchmark for **visual-inertial SLAM**, featuring ~ **22 hours / 70 km** of trajectories with survey-grade control points providing **centimeter-accurate ground truth**.

 Using **LaMAria**, you can:
-- Evaluate SLAM systems under real-world challenges: low light, moving platforms, exposure changes, extremely long trajectories.
+- Evaluate SLAM systems under real-world challenges: low light, moving platforms, exposure changes, extremely long trajectories, and challenges typical to egocentric motion.
 - Benchmark against highly accurate ground truths.

+This dataset offers 23 training sequences and 63 test sequences.

 <p align="center">
   <img src="assets/teaser_final.png" alt="Overview of LaMAria" width="900"/><br/>
   <em>Figure 1: Overview of the LaMAria dataset and benchmark.</em>
 </p>

+In this repository, you can find scripts to conveniently download the dataset, evaluate SLAM results, perform data conversions, and run an example visual-inertial optimization pipeline.

+To learn more about the dataset, please visit our [main dataset page](https://lamaria.ethz.ch) or read our [paper]()

 ## Table of Contents
 - [Installation](#installation)